 - As a general rule, if students find themselves in situations that prevent class attendance, they can seek support from the Dean of Students (DOS).

-Rather than putting oneself in the position of evaluating the legitimacy of any student’s situation, instructors should direct students to Hawk Check with relation to immediate medical concerns, and call or email the staff at the DOS for all other issues that might be raised as part of an appeal to be exempt from attending class.
-Faculty should not attempt to assess the validity of students’ requests for absence, nor provide health advice.
+- Faculty should not attempt to assess the validity of students’ requests for absence, nor provide health advice.
+Instructors should direct students to contact University Health Center (UHC) for medical questions, and to call or email the staff at the DOS for all other issues that might be raised as part of an appeal to be exempt from attending class.

-Instructors have options for how to support students’ academic continuity.
-What choice is right for each class is very dependent on discipline, instructor pedagogy, and course design.
+The approach to student absences may vary between courses, depending on discipline, instructor pedagogy, and course design.
 Instructors have a great deal of autonomy in deciding how best to support student success and academic continuity.

 For example, “I am sorry to hear that you will not be able to attend the class for the next 5 days.
 Health permitting, I recommend that you keep up with the due dates and activities provided in Canvas and that you closely review the class notes [recorded video] I post.
 Please also keep in touch with your peer group to learn what they experienced and learned in class as I don’t manage to cover everything in my notes.
 I wish you well and have confidence you’ll be able to catch up and persevere with your studies.
 Please feel free to be in touch with me by email or attend my Zoom Student Hours; also consider an appointment at the University’s tutoring center, CAST, if you are having trouble with any of the material.
 Best, Prof. X.”